 Two years and beyond

 Karen co-directs Fit School with her husband Chris.
-They run fitness classes, ladies only training camps and Pilates classes in Epping and Essex.
+They run fitness classes, Pilates, run club and anti-ageing classes in Epping and Essex.

 [contact-form][contact-field label=’Name’ type=’name’ required=’1’/][contact-field label=’Email’ type=’email’ required=’1’/][contact-field label=’Website’ type=’url’/][contact-field label=’Comment’ type=’textarea’ required=’1’/][/contact-form]